OrgaAI/orga-ai-sdk-monorepo/packages/client/react-native/README.md

 ## Secure Backend Example for Ephemeral Token & ICE Servers

-**Never expose your OrgaAI API key in client code.
+**Never expose your Orga AI API key in client code.
 Always use a secure backend to fetch ephemeral tokens and ICE servers.**

 ### Mobile Frontend Example (React Native)